CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 **Business**

 When working on the move, you need to be careful not only about the IT systems that you take along (for example, laptops, smartphones, or tablets), but also about the information that you use on the move.
-For example, the work environment regulations provided by the employer should be complied with and the work materials should be kept secure (see INF.9.M3 * Access and Access Protection * and INF.9.M4 * Working with Third-Party IT Systems). *
+For example, the work environment regulations provided by the employer should be complied with and work materials should be kept secure (see INF.9.M3 * Access and Access Protection * and INF.9.M4 * Working with Third-Party IT Systems). *

 In case of increased protection requirements, additional measures such as anti-theft devices (see INF.9.M10 * Use of anti-theft devices) * or secure communication connections (see INF.9.M11 * Prohibition of the use of unsafe environments *) must be observed.